audibleblink/ls-app/README.md

 ## Description

 An API for logging directors and their favorite things!
 Directors must have a Livestream account to be registered on this API.
+Made as a coding challenge for Livestream.

 ## Table of Contents